aaashah/ES-CW2/README.md

 Measured maximum execution time - 11.7 Microseconds

-## CAN_TX_Task()
-This transmits CAN messages containing state information.
-Similar to other thread-based tasks, it operates within the FreeRTOS scheduler, periodically sending updates over the CAN bus.
-Method- Thread
-Theoretical minimum initiation -
-Measured maximum execution time -

 # Advanced Tasks
 East and west detection for extra piano moudles have been implemented here.
 This allows the piano to determine if it is alone or conjoined.
 This is important as the initial value for the Can bus initialisation is false meaning a piano module connected to nothing will stall and crash.
 Before sending a message into the bus it first checks to see if an extra module is detected or not.
 If there is another it goes through and sends the message as it will recieve an acknowledgement, however if it is alone, it will not and thus does not send the message.